-After a three-and-a-half-year legal battle between federal prosecutors and Dr. Ronald Chalifoux, prosecutors filed a motion to dismiss the pending health care fraud charges against the West Virginia physician.
+Ron Chapman II got charges dropped after a three-and-a-half-year legal battle between federal prosecutors and Dr. Ronald Chalifoux, a McMechen Pain Management Physician.
+He was originally indicted on 32 counts alleging health care fraud, wire fraud, and mail fraud.
+Prosecutors eventually filed a motion to dismiss the pending health care fraud charges against the West Virginia physician.

 Statement of Ronald W. Chapman II and Elgine McArdle: We knew from the outset of this case that the prosecution’s position was deeply flawed and based on a misunderstanding of healthcare regulations.
 Despite many opportunities to resolve this case early, we believed in Dr. Chalifoux’s innocence and looked forward to presenting his case to the jury.
 We are pleased that Dr. Chalifoux was finally vindicated.
 We are glad to have taken this weight off of Dr. Chalifoux’s shoulders and we are thankful that prosecutors were ultimately receptive to our issues with this case and elected to dismiss the indictment.